-Advice Must Evolve What struck me most about this panel was how aligned we all are on one truth: change isn't coming.
+Advice Must Evolve

+What struck me most about this panel was how aligned we all are on one truth: change isn't coming.
 It's already here.

 Advisers and providers alike have a crucial role to play in shaping the future of protection.
-That means listening closely to what customers want, rethinking how and where we engage, and investing in the culture and skills that will take us forward. changes with it.
+That means listening closely to what customers want, rethinking how and where we engage, and investing in the culture and skills that will take us forward.

-the rise of short-form content and influencer advice, we also face a challenge: how do we ensure customers get accurate, trusted information where they're already Culture: The Engine of Change The world has changed.
-Now it's up to all of us to make sure our advice Industry Voice #21 The evolution of claims - balancing advancements in technology with retaining a human connection
+The world has changed.
+Now it's up to all of us to make sure our advice changes with it.

+The evolution of claims balancing advancements in technology with retaining a human connection